DesktopECHO/kWSL/README.md

 kWSL to be installed in C:\kWSL
 ```

-Exclusions will be automatically aded to Windows Defender:
+Exclusions will be automatically added to Windows Defender:

 ```
 Added exclusion for C:\kWSL